Skip to content

 Dependent verbs

-Dependent verbs are functions can be used in another verb without passing the data argument.
-It can also work as a normal verb.
+Dependent verbs are functions that can be used as arguments to another verb without passing the data argument.
+They can also work as normal verbs.

 from pipda import register_verb, Context, Symbolic